upcmd/updocs-content/logs/c0156_vvvvv.md

     -------runtime global final merged with dvars-------

-    {
+    (*core.Cache)({
       "school": "sg:\n  name: sydney grammar\n  state: nsw\n  address: sydney\n  postcode: 2000\n"
-    }
+    })

       located task-> 1 [task]:
     Task1: [task ==> task:  ]
     Executing task stack layer: 1

+    -Step1: [
-    -Step1: [: 1st solution: register object in any template rending ]
+    1st solution: register object in any template rending ]
     {
       Name: "",
       Do: {
         {
-          "cmd": "{{.school |reg \"myschool\"}}",
-          "name": "print",
-          "desc": "Use a actual cmd to register a variable does not make sense, but it is doable.\nIt is not advised to do it this way\n"
+          "desc": "Use a actual cmd to register a variable does not make sense, but it is doable.\nIt is not advised to do it this way\n", "cmd": "{{.school |reg \"myschool\"}}",
+          "name": "print"
         },
         {
           "name": "print",